Raverbury/EbookSQL/README.md

 Made any changes to the 5 setup scripts?
 Just run them again in the same order.

-New queries implemented per the PDF's instruction is separated into its own script for easy viewing.
-Those queries are already included in the other modules.
+New queries implemented per the PDF's instruction are placed into a separate script (ebook_pdf_queries.sql) for easy viewing.
+Other scripts already include these by default.